 CTR is an important metric because it expresses in a quantifiable manner how viewers react to your content.
 Ideally, you would want to ask each person how they feel about an ad or an email they’ve just seen.
 But when you send a message out to millions of recipients it becomes impractical and impossible to get feedback like this.

 Instead, the click-through rate becomes a stand-in for that feedback since it expresses a viewer’s willingness to go further down your sales funnel as they click from an initial piece of content (such as an ad) and move on to another piece of content (such as a landing page).

-In online advertising, the formula for CTR is: total clicks on your ad divided by total impressions of your ad.
+In both online advertising and email marketing, the formula for CTR is: total clicks divided by total number of messages sent.